JeremiahKaren/35percent.github.io/_posts/2020-08-15-shopping-centre-traders-expelled-by-regeneration.md

 Our campaign is to get Nassim, Shapoor, Edmund, Mohammed, Mohummad, Mohammed and their fellow traders new premises or suitable compensation for the loss of their businesses.
 The power to do this lies with Southwark Council, Delancey and University of the Arts London (UAL), but time is running out fast - the centre is due to close on 24 September.

-You can help us by sending a this Twitter message to the Councillors responsible and development stakeholders -
+You can help us by sending a Twitter message to the Southwark Councillors responsible for this fiasco:

-@peter6john (Council Leader)
+* @peter6john (Council Leader)
-@rebeccalury (Deputy Leader, Ward Cllr and Cabinet member for Equalites and Communities)
+* @rebeccalury (Deputy Leader, Ward Cllr and Cabinet member for Equalites and Communities)
-@MerrilDarren (Ward Cllr and Chair of the traders panel that was supposed to support traders)
+* @MerrilDarren (Ward Cllr and Chair of the traders panel that was supposed to support traders)
-@cllrmseaton (Ward Cllr and Chair of the Planning Committee)
+* @cllrmseaton (Ward Cllr and Chair of the Planning Committee)
-@JohnsonSitu (Cabinet member for Regeneration)
+* @JohnsonSitu (Cabinet member for Regeneration)
-@Leo_Pollak (Cabinet member for Social Regeneration)
+* @Leo_Pollak (Cabinet member for Social Regeneration)
-@steviecryan (Cabinet member for Jobs, Business and Innovation)
+* @steviecryan (Cabinet member for Jobs, Business and Innovation)
-@coyleneil (Local MP and Elephant & Castle resident)
+* @coyleneil (Local MP and Elephant & Castle resident)

-Hashtags #nowheretogo #supportelephantraders.

 You can find [more infomation about the displaced traders can be found here](http://35percent.org/traders-expelled-by-regeneration/).